-If this is your first campervan hire Ireland or campervan hire UK holiday, you are probably wondering what will be supplied and what do I need to pack!
-Here’s our holiday checklist for your comfort and convenience.
+If this is your first campervan hire Ireland or campervan hire UK holiday, you are probably wondering what you’ll need to bring!
+Our holiday checklist gives you hints and tips on what to bring for your comfort and convenience.

 We supply the basics: